You are here

 Jacqueline Vayntrub (Yale)

-Jacqueline Vayntrub is Assistant Professor of Hebrew Bible at Yale Divinity School.
+Jacqueline Vayntrub is Associate Professor of Hebrew Bible at Yale Divinity School.
 Vayntrub’s research focuses on the formation of the Hebrew Bible, its various genres and modes of discourse against the broader background of ancient Near Eastern literary production, and its reception in and impact on Western scholarship.
 Broadly, her work seeks to recover the values of ancient literary culture through the language of the texts and examines how these values were reshaped in their reception.

 She is the author of Beyond Orality: Biblical Poery on its Own Terms, which was published in March 2019.
 The book offers a new way to think about biblical poetry as the presentation of speech, and shows how biblical poetry has, in different periods of its reception, worked as a mirror, reflecting each era’s own self-image of verbal art.
 The book shows how this problem is rooted in a crucial pattern within the Bible itself: the texts we recognize as “poetry” are framed as powerful and ancient verbal performances, dramatic speeches from the past.